aditigoel13/CodeGuide/README.md

 **Impacted Industry:** Education and Skill Development.

-### Business Impact
-AlgoAce is a valuable tool for the competitive programming community, offering personalized coding assistance and insights:

-- **Educational Impact:** AlgoAce democratizes access to personalized coding education, empowering learners to improve their problem-solving abilities and coding proficiency effectively.
-- **Competitive Advantage:** By leveraging a user's Codeforces performance data and recent problem sets, AlgoAce provides tailored guidance, helping participants gain a competitive edge in coding competitions.
-- **Skill Development:** With its interactive coding assistance, AlgoAce supports continuous skill development, equipping users with the necessary tools to excel in their coding endeavors, ultimately contributing to a more skilled and innovative workforce.

 ### Key Features
-- **Codeforces Integration:** Users can input their Codeforces handle, allowing AlgoAce to retrieve their past submissions and performance data, tailoring the assistance to their specific strengths and areas for improvement.
+- **Codeforces Integration:** Users can input their Codeforces handle, allowing CodeGuide to retrieve their past submissions and performance data, tailoring the assistance to their specific strengths and areas for improvement.
-- **Personalized Coding Assistance:** AlgoAce leverages the user's Codeforces data and the latest Codeforces problem sets as contextual information to provide personalized guidance, explanations, and code examples, addressing the user's specific coding queries.
+- **Personalized Coding Assistance:** CodeGuide leverages the user's Codeforces data and the latest Codeforces problem sets as contextual information to provide personalized guidance, explanations, and code examples, addressing the user's specific coding queries.
-- **Interactive Experience:** With its conversational interface, AlgoAce offers an engaging and interactive coding experience, allowing users to ask follow-up questions and receive real-time feedback.
+- **Interactive Experience:** With its conversational interface, CodeGuide offers an engaging and interactive coding experience, allowing users to ask follow-up questions and receive real-time feedback.

-### Future Enhancements
-- **Expanded Problem Set Integration:** Incorporate additional competitive programming platforms and problem sets to broaden the scope of contextual information available to AlgoAce.
-- **Adaptive Learning:** Implement adaptive learning algorithms to tailor the level of explanations and guidance based on the user's skill level and progression.
-- **Performance Analytics:** Provide users with detailed performance analytics, tracking their progress, identifying areas for improvement, and suggesting personalized learning paths.
-- **Collaborative Learning:** Introduce collaborative features that enable users to share their coding experiences, discuss solutions, and learn from one another, fostering a vibrant coding community.
 <!-- GETTING STARTED -->

 ## Installation